Australian cardinal sentenced to prison for child sex abuse

 The judge also took pains to note that he was sentencing Pell for the offenses on which the cardinal had been convicted — and not for the sins of the Catholic Church.

-“As I directed the jury who convicted you in this trail, you are not to be made a scapegoat for any failings or perceived failings of the Catholic Church,” Kidd said.
+“As I directed the jury who convicted you in this trial, you are not to be made a scapegoat for any failings or perceived failings of the Catholic Church,” Kidd said.

-But the judge also noted that Pell had abused his position of power and had shown no remorse for his crimes.
+But the judge also said that Pell had abused his position of power and had shown no remorse for his crimes.
 Kidd described the assaults as egregious, degrading and humiliating to the victims.

+Pell showed no emotion during the hourlong hearing and barely moved throughout.
+He stood silently with his hands behind his back as the judge read his sentence.
+Pell signed documents that registered him for life as a serious sexual offender before he was led from the dock by four prison officers.

+In a statement, one of Pell’s victims called the judge’s sentence “meticulous and considered.”

 After centuries of impunity, cardinals from Australia to Chile and points in between are facing justice in both the Vatican and government courts for their own sexual misdeeds or for having shielded abusers under their watch.